dewi-alliance/hotspot-manufacturers/applications/clodpi-v2.md

 * [We are an existing approved manufacturer](https://github.com/dewi-alliance/hotspot-manufacturers/blob/main/applications/clodpi.md) , We are shipping out Full Hotspots in India
 * WPC for India, Radio Certification recently done for FCC, IC and RCM
+* Regions covered / shipped to - India, EU, US,Canada, AS, AU and Asia

 ## Customer Support